History of retail: Medieval Europe

 Luca Clerici has made a detailed study of Vicenza’s food market during the sixteenth century.
-He found that there were many different types of reseller operating out of the markets.
-For example, in the dairy trade, cheese and butter were sold by the members of two craft guilds (i.e., cheesemongers who were shopkeepers) and that of the so-called ‘resellers’ (hucksters selling a wide range of foodstuffs), and by other sellers who were not enrolled in any guild.
+He found that there were many different types of resellers operating out of the markets.
+For example, in the dairy trade, cheese and butter were sold by the members of two craft guilds (i.e., cheesemongers who were shopkeepers) and of the so-called ‘resellers’ (hucksters selling a wide range of foodstuffs), and by other sellers who were not enrolled in any guild.
 Cheesemongers’ shops were situated in the town hall and were very lucrative.
 Resellers and direct sellers increased the number of sellers, thus increasing competition, to the benefit of consumers.
-Direct sellers, who brought produce from the surrounding countryside, sold their wares through the central market place and priced their goods at considerably lower rates than cheesemongers.
+Direct sellers, who brought produce from the surrounding countryside, sold their wares through the central marketplace and priced their goods at considerably lower rates than cheesemongers.